Back to Shows

 History

-HONK! first hatched in 1993 at the Watermill Theatre, with the title THE UGLY DUCKLING or THE AESTHETICALLY-CHALLENGED FARMYARD FOWL.
+HONK! first hatched in 1993 at the Watermill Theatre, with the title The Ugly Ducking or The Aesthetically-Challenged Farmyard Fowl.

 In 1995 it was seen for the first time in the USA at Sag Harbour, Long Island.